abhishek-maurya576/Tic-Tac-Toe-AI/README.md

 # Tic Tac Toe Android Game

-A modern implementation of the classic Tic Tac Toe game built with Jetpack Compose for Android.
+A modern implementation of the classic Tic Tac Toe game built with Jetpack Compose for Android, featuring an unbeatable AI opponent.

 ## Features